google-deepmind/alphafold/README.md

 ### API changes between v2.1.0 and v2.2.0

+The AlphaFold-Multimer model weights have been updated, these new models have greatly reduced numbers of clashes on average and are slightly more accurate.

+A flag `--num_multimer_predictions_per_model` has been added that controls how many predictions will be made per model, by default the offline system will run each model 5 times for a total of 25 predictions.

 The `--is_prokaryote_list` flag has been removed along with the `is_prokaryote` argument in `run_alphafold.predict_structure()`, eukaryotes and prokaryotes are now paired in the same way.